-Garlic is my favorite natural mosquito repellent because of its strong smell that keeps mosquitoes away.
+Garlic is my favourite natural mosquito repellent because of its strong smell that keeps mosquitoes away.
 Gather a few cloves of garlic and slice them up into thin pieces before cooking in oil on the stovetop or even roasting it!
 This will give off an herbal scent that will keep mosquitoes away.

 Lemongrass is a Charm

 Lemon grass is also a great mosquito repellent because of its citrusy smell.
 Gather up some lemongrass from the store or grow your own in your garden, and then boil it for about 15 minutes to release its aroma into the air.
-This scent will deter mosquitos away without harming them!
+This scent will deter mosquitos without harming them!